 He re-told the story of Moses holding a shepherd’s staff in his hand.
 God called him to become a leader of His people but Moses declared himself unqualified.
 God asked him what that thing was in his hand?
 He answered, “A staff.”
 God didn’t intend for Moses to leave his shepherding skills behind.
 Moses would use that same staff to lead people out of slavery.

 Simon and Andrew were fisherman.
 It’s all they knew.
 Jesus didn’t tell them to stop being fisherman.
 They would keep fishing but would fish for men instead of fish.
 Their fishing skills would be translated into the kingdom counterpart.
 God gave them two decades of experiences related to fishing.
 He wasn’t going to waste their knowledge.
 He would expand it.
 Fishing is about timing.
 Fishing is about using the right bait.
 It’s about catching a few one day but then hitting a windfall the next.
 Doesn’t this sound like evangelism?
 And isn’t strategy and timing also pertinent?

 What was in my hand as a teenager?
 A piano and a flute.
 A love for telling stories.
 A love for hurting people.
+A love for creative language.
 Instead of going into social work or attending music school to play the flute in a symphony, God called me to relinquish control of what I was grasping for myself.
 A ministry was born.
-Today, I use all the skills and experiences of my childhood.
+Today, I use all the passions and experiences of my childhood in this ministry.

-Perhaps you’ve wondered how your love for a certain ‘thing’ could have anything to do with a ministry.
+Perhaps you’ve wondered how your love for a certain ‘thing’ could have anything to do with ministry.
 Maybe you’ve felt like your past experiences (painful ones) were wasted.
 No. God doesn’t work like that.
-Today, someone’s eyes are flying open to put the puzzle pieces of their life together.
+Today, someone’s eyes (maybe yours) are flying open to put the puzzle pieces of their life together in a new way.
 In God’s work, even with suffering, there is joy and wonderment.
 What is in your hand?